vladturbuleasa/Vagrant-CD/README.md

 	vagrant destroy
 </pre></code>

-(!!!)
-NOTE: the CI_Environment would need up to 4 GB of your RAM memory and as well the Chef_Environment will need the same amount, Please don't start both environments at the same time.
+(!!!) **NOTE** : the CI_Environment would need up to 4 GB of your RAM memory and as well the Chef_Environment will need the same amount, Please don't start both environments at the same time.
 (!!!)
 NOTE: after installation of all things , you will need to setup : "ssl_verify_mode :verify_none" in the client.rb and knife.rb,
 as well don't forget to copy the devops-validator.pem (organization) and vagrant.pem (user) to /etc/chef in chef server.